Marie-Thérèse Julien Lung-Fou: Biography

 Born in the region of Les Trois-Îlets, a town and commune on the island of Martinique, Lung-Fou received her artistic education at the Ecole des Beaux-Arts in Paris.
 In 1938, she received a bronze medal at the Paris International Exposition of the Salon of the Society of French Artists for her work L’Offrande (The Offering) in the Art Deco style.
-She married her husband Julien at that time, taking the name Lung-Fou to honor her two grandfathers, one born in Dieppe, the other in Canton, and her mixed-race Martinician grandmothers.
+She married her husband Julien at that time, taking the name Lung-Fou to honor her two grandfathers, one born in Dieppe, the other in Canton, and her mixed-race Martinican grandmothers.

 Lung-Fou traveled throughout the French colonial empire, learning about the various cultures and ethnicities throughout the territories.
 She was involved with the Société Coloniale des Artistes Français (SCAF), but as a woman she was only permitted on the fringes, limiting her ability to further her career and gain recognition.
 She spent ten years in French Indochina with her husband before returning to Martinique by 1945.
 There she resumed her diverse artistic pursuits, including sculpture, poetry, and performance.
 She participated in and wrote about Martinican Carnival, which often involved cross-dressing as part of the celebrations.
 In Fort-de-France, Lung-Fou was able to establish herself as an artist, using her studio to teach young women various visual arts in addition to taking commissions.

 As a prominent artist in the Martinican community, Lung-Fou was well-respected and prolific.
 Her works were featured in various public and private spheres of Martinican society, including a statue of Saint Dominic for the town of Morne-Rouge.

 Lung-Fou was Martinique's first author of Chinese origin, making a name for herself in Creole theatre, with stories and poems also in Creole.
 In 1969, she published a play entitled Trois Bonnes Fortunes, showing a playful sense of humour in three social satires, followed in 1973 by Fables créoles transposées et illustrées.
 This book translates La Fontaine's French tales into Creole, with illustrations by the author.

-Lung-Fou died in 1981 at the age of 71.
+Lung-Fou died on January 24, 1981 at the age of 71.